 For distance runners there are a number of marathons and half marathons around Wales at this time.
 What a great way to see Welsh landscapes!

-Welsh half marathons include Anglesey Half Marathon, Llanelli Half Marathon on 2 March 2014 .
-There's a 20k run in the Wye Valley called Offa's 'Orror on 13 April 2014 and the Snowdonia Half Marathon on 6 April.
+Welsh half marathons include Anglesey Half Marathon and Newport Half Marathon on 1 March 2015, Llanelli Half Marathon on 8 March 2015 .
+There's a 20k run in the Wye Valley called Offa's 'Orror in April.